webignition/web-resource-cache/README.md

 **Why?**<br>
 Pretty much every modern programming ecosystem provides a means for making HTTP requests and handling the resulting responses.
-You already get sychronous HTTP out the box, possibly asychronous HTTP as well.
+You already get synchronous HTTP out the box, possibly asychronous HTTP as well.

 Using whatever HTTP functionality your progamming ecosystem provides is fine most of the time.